Banting Postdoctoral Fellowships Program

 Endorsement Process

 Given the limited number of fellowships awarded annually, universities are encouraged to carefully consider and support only the highest quality applicants from both Canada and abroad.
 In keeping with the aim of attracting postdoctoral fellows to Canada, units are encouraged to endorse new foreign candidates.
-In addition, careful consideration must be given to ensure gender equity in the endorsement process.
+In addition, careful consideration must be given to ensure EDI principles are part of the endorsement process.
 U of T Faculty Research Offices receive allocations and are therefore limited in the number of applications they may put forth for endorsement by the School of Graduate Studies.

 Fulfillment of Degree Form: University of Toronto graduates who wish to pursue their postdoctoral fellowship at another institution must apply through their proposed host institution, abiding to their internal selection process and deadlines.
 The School of Graduate Studies will sign the Fulfillment of Degree Requirements Form for the candidate (candidate must complete the form before sending to SGS for signature), who must request it by email from the Postdoctoral Fellows Office.